icebob/fastest-validator/README.md

 [Try it on Runkit](https://runkit.com/icebob/fastest-validator-usage-quick)

 # Optional & required fields
 Every fields in the schema will be required field.
-If you would like to define optional fields, set ˙optional: true`.
+If you would like to define optional fields, set `optional: true`.

 ```js
 let schema = {